 *Corresponding author full address: Geography, College of Life & Environmental Sciences, University of Exeter, Amory Building B302, Rennes Drive, EX4 4RJ, Exeter, United Kingdom.
 E-mail: d.urrego@exeter.ac.uk.
 Tel: +44 (0)1392 725874, Fax: +44 (0)1392 723342.

-Methods for surface-sample collection and analysis
+Methods for terrestrial surface-sample collection and analysis

 A total of 31 surface samples were collected along a transect from Cape Town (South Africa) to Lüderitz (Namibia) during two weeks of fieldwork in February 2011.
 The sampling started after the first rains that followed a seven-year long drought.
 The area extended from latitudes 26.5o to 34.5oS and from longitudes 15o to 23.8oE (Fig.1) and was designed to cover the four major biomes of southwestern Africa (Table S1): Desert, Fynbos, Nama- and Succulent-Karoo.
 Although we did not conduct a vegetation survey at each sampling site, the surrounding vegetation was determined based on detailed descriptions and maps of southwestern Africa biomes (Mucina et al., 2007).
 We were also able to collect one sample in the coastal forest biome.
 While we did not intend to characterize the pollen spectra from coastal forests, including this sample in the dataset allowed increasing the variability of pollen spectra.
 Sediment and water samples were collected from ephemeral water puddles that developed after rainy episodes and small permanent waterlogged depressions where pollen deposition and preservation was likely.
 When we found moss attached to rocks or soil, we collected pitches from several spots within a five-meter radius.
 As a result, our sample set included 12 sediment, 8 moss, and 11 water samples (Table S1).